mithintv/mithintv/README.md

-<h1 align="center">Hi 👋, I'm Mithin</h1>
+<h1 align="center">Hi 👋🏽, I'm Mithin</h1>
-<h3 align="center">I am a self-taught Software Engineer with an enthusiasm for compassionate and empathetic ideas that can have real impact.
-Unfortunately, I never learned how to swim and I think raw tomatoes are gross.</h3>
+<h3 align="center">I am a Filmmaker turned self-taught Software Engineer with an enthusiasm for compassionate and empathetic ideas that can have real impact.</h3>

 - 🌱 I’m currently learning **C++, Vue, and PostgreSQL**